 This book is a challenging and thought-provoking contribution both to substantive post-positivist International Relations (IR) and to the debate about the end of the Cold War.
 Journal of International Studies

-forthcoming; 'Who is my Neighbour?
-Memories of the Holocaust/Al Nakba and a Global Ethic of Care,' European Journal of International Relations.
+2013; 'Who is my Neighbour?
+Memories of the Holocaust/Al Nakba and a Global Ethic of Care,' European Journal of International Relations, online.

 2012; The Warden's Dilemma: Self-Sacrifice and Compromise in Asymmetric Interactions, Government and Opposition, 47, 3, pp. 321-341.